 Dry Dog Food

 - One (1) 41 lb.
-Bag - Purina Pro Plan High Protein, Sensitive Skin & Stomach Dry Dog Food, Salmon & Rice Formula
+Bag - Purina Pro Plan Sensitive Skin and Stomach Dog Food With Probiotics for Dogs, Salmon & Rice Formula

 - This adult dry dog food promotes digestive health while nourishing skin